DataDog/documentation/content/en/agent/cluster_agent/commands.md

 : Enables cluster level metadata mapping.
 Defaults to `true`.

 `DD_COLLECT_KUBERNETES_EVENTS`
 : Configures the Agent to collect Kubernetes events.
 Defaults to `false`.
-See the [Event collection][2] documentation for more details.
+See the [Event collection documentation][2] for more details.

 `DD_LEADER_ELECTION`
 : Activates leader election.
 Set `DD_COLLECT_KUBERNETES_EVENTS` to `true` to activate this feature.
 Defaults to `false`.